hwangtommy/kalter-coldbrew/README.md

 # kalter-coldbrew

-# This project is brought to you by Group # (what is our group name/number?)
+# This project is brought to you by Group # Tim Hijau
 # A part of Career Exploration Programme in Glints Academy

-# Members:
+# Members:  1.
+Tommy Arifin
+#           2. Ichwannu Saffa Shihab
 # To be updated